-Unlike the homepage, the about page should be directed at using your own personal story and unique selling point (USP) to create strong impact that drives leads.
+Unlike the homepage, the About page should be directed at using your own personal story and unique selling point (USP) to create a strong impact that drives leads.

 Supporting image: “A picture is worth a thousand words.”
 No matter how attractive and well-written your page is, if it’s nothing but text, you will lose a lot of potential customers.
 Don’t let that happen to you.

-Add an image to your about page that shows who you are and what you offer.
+Add an image to your About page that shows who you are and what you offer.
 It could be your own photo, a custom logo, a short video – you choose.
-I did something a bit different on my about page, with a custom image showcasing key characteristics:
+I did something a bit different on my About page, with a custom image showcasing key characteristics of me:

-Use your about page to tell your story.
+Use your About page to tell your story.
 Avoid excessive self-praise and don’t be boring.
-On his page, Steve of Nerd Fitness shows how he made mistakes before starting the site.
+On his page, Steve, of Nerd Fitness, shares how he made mistakes before starting the site.
 His honesty and great storytelling help drive leads:

-Call to action: Where do you send people after they have read your about page?
-Don’t leave it to chance; guide them with a call to action.
-The call to action is an indispensable element of your homepage, landing page or about page.
-Whether you choose an opt-in form, a link to your best posts or something else, make sure it provides value to your readers.
+Call-to-action: Where do you send people after they have read your About page?
+Don’t leave it to chance; guide them with a call-to-action.
+The call-to-action is an indispensable element of your homepage, landing page or About page.
+Whether you choose an opt-in form, a link to your best posts or something else, make sure that it provides value to your readers.

-When using colors, make sure that your about page is consistent with the rest of your branding so readers will identify with your site.
-Commission Junction has managed to change its design, while keeping color choices consistent.
+When using colors, make sure that your About page is consistent with the rest of your branding, so readers will identify with your site.
+Commission Junction has managed to change its design, while keeping their color choices consistent.

 Here’s how the site looked in August 2009:

 Fast forward to November 2014, and their homepage looks like this: